hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 * `visibility` - (Required) Cluster Ingress visibility.
 Supported values are `Public` and `Private`.
 Changing this forces a new resource to be created.

+* `name` - (Optional) The name of the IngressController resource on the openshift-ingress-operator namespace.
+Defaults to `default` but must be unique.

 ---

 ## Attributes Reference